bitergia-analytics/bap-deployment-toolkit/docs/deployment_and_config.md

 - `instances.nginx.http_rest_api`: Open OpenSearch HTTP rest API only if the variable is defined with the value `true`.

+**IMPORTANT**: When there are multiple instances that will use the same SortingHat tenant, be sure the `instances.sortinghat` configuration is exactly the same on all those entries.
+Unexpected errors can appear, if the parameters are different.

 #### OpenID Configuration (Optional)

 If you're using OpenID/OAuth 2.0 for authenticating the users that will access